Sustainability issues prevalent in the IT industry

 FYI, this story is more than a year old

 Sustainability issues prevalent in the IT industry are proving difficult to solve, despite growing demand for IT products that have been manufactured in a fair and environmentally sustainable way.

-The Impacts and Insights 2019 report, from CTO Development, measured sustainability progress among brand owners with IT products certified according to the global sustainability certification, CTO Certified.
+The Impacts and Insights 2019 report, from TCO Development, measured sustainability progress among brand owners with IT products certified according to the global sustainability certification, TCO Certified.